Half Price Books

-Half Price Books, Records, Magazines, Incorporated is a chain of new and used bookstores in the United States.
-The company's original motto is "We buy and sell anything printed or recorded except yesterday's newspaper", and many of the used books, music, and movies for sale in each location are purchased from local residents.
+Half Price Books, Records, Magazines, Incorporated, is a chain of new and used bookstores in the United States.
+The company's original motto is "We buy and sell anything printed or recorded except yesterday's newspaper."
+Many of the used books, music, and movies for sale in each location are purchased from local residents.
 The corporate office is located in the flagship Northwest Highway location in Dallas, Texas.
-Half Price Books now operates more than 120 stores (including outlets) in 19 states.
+Half Price Books operates more than 120 stores, including outlets, in 19 states.